SinwenM/Sound-Separation/README.md

 # Extracting Vocals from music
-## Applying deep learning techniques for sound separation
+## Applying CNN-2D for sound separation